 |XMetaL – JustSystems||10||10||11||14||53||98|

-We left Microsoft Word, Excel, and PowerPoint off the survey because they are so ubiquitous in the IT industry.
-In past surveys over 90% of respondents indicated using Word.
+We left Microsoft Word, Excel, PowerPoint and SharePoint off the survey because they are so ubiquitous in the IT industry.
+In past surveys, over 90% of respondents indicated using Word.
+Including them would also mean including Google Docs and other emerging general business communication tools.
+We are trying to keep this survey focus on tools that are uniquely of interest to user assistance professionals.

 We chose to list generic titles of products rather than individual versions.